balcilar/gnn-matlang/README.md

 For Zinc dataset result, Zinc12k.py script is needed for all methods.
 For Mnist75 result mnist75.py script is needed all methods except GNML3.
 For GNNML3, first you should run prepareMnist_gnnml3_tf.py for preprocessing step.
 It saves the preprocessed data into file.
 Then mnist75_gnnml3_tf.py should be run.

 ### Table-5
 Each column can be obtained by mutag.py, enzymes.py, enzymes_contfeat.py, proteins.py and ptc.py respectively.
-Just GNNML3 result for 3rd column can also be obtained by tensorflow implementation by running enzymes_contfeats_gnnml3_tf.py
+Just GNNML3 result for 3rd column can also be obtained by tensorflow implementation by using enzymes_contfeats_gnnml3_tf.py

+## Citation
+Please cite this paper if you use codes and/or datasets in your work,

+	@inproceedings{
+	balcilar2021breaking,
+	title={Breaking the Limits of Message Passing Graph Neural Networks}, author={Muhammet Balcilar and Pierre H{\'e}roux and Benoit Ga{\"u}z{\`e}re and Pascal Vasseur and S{\'e}bastien Adam and Paul Honeine}, booktitle={Proceedings of the 38th International Conference on Machine Learning (ICML)}, year={2021}
+	}

+## License
+MIT License